“`

 — Tanya Nakamura, Global Economics Professor, University of Denver

 In San Francisco, where startup dreams tango with tech realities, crowdfunding began as a murmur from those “Kickstarter success stories” we read about between devices dictating the color of our household lighting.
-The process, once considered gimmicky, taps into a golden vein of millennial and Gen Z favoritism for communal values and direct lasting results — like the group project we actually want to be a part of.
+The process, once considered gimmicky, taps into a golden vein of millennial and Gen Z favoritism for communal values and direct impact — like the group project we actually want to be a part of.

 - Accessibility: Anyone with a WiFi connection can invest.